 This year’s Consumer Electronics Show was exciting for the first time in years.
 It seems some aspects of the 12-volt market are shrinking, but new markets are emerging.

-OEM manufacturers are calling it “connected car,” this just means phone integration in the vehicle.
+OEM manufacturers are calling it “connected car,” which means phone integration in the vehicle.
 In a previous article, we covered the OEM manufacturers using Apple’s Carplay, and it was quite a highlight of their booths.
 Ford is expanding the SYNC line, and Chevrolet’s “My Link” system has also been expanded.
 Does this mean the end of aftermarket head units?
-The answer is just no.
+The answer is no.

-Aftermarket companies are recognizing that the head units from the OEM are becoming so integrated with car monitoring and audio settings making it quite labour intensive to change.
+Aftermarket companies recognize that the OEM head units are becoming so integrated with car monitoring and audio settings, making it quite labor-intensive to change.

 Alpine’s New OEM 9-inch Radio

-Alpine has dove in with both feet on their replacement radios for GMC and Ford trucks with US retail for $3000.
-The fit and finish is amazing, but $3000?
+Alpine has dived in with both feet on their replacement radios for GMC and Ford trucks with US retail for $3000.
+The fit and finish are amazing, but $3000?
 Kicker has been developing OEM amplifier and sub boxes solutions for the past couple of years.
-They seem to be on the right track, at the MERA show in August, I had the pleasure of hearing a before and after demo vehicle for Kicker’s 2014 Chevrolet truck.
-It sounded great, and they have a before and after button that highlights the features of the upgrade.
+They seem to be on the right track; at the MERA show in August, I had the pleasure of hearing a before and after demo vehicle for Kicker’s 2014 Chevrolet truck.
+It sounded great, and they have a before and after button that highlights the upgrade features.